 6. Don’t mistake my directness for insubordination.
 A person can be both honest and deferential at the same time.

-8. Allow me to eat lunch at lunchtime, and go to the bathroom when the urge beckons.
+8. Allow me to eat when I am hungry, and to go to the bathroom when the urge beckons.
 Your meeting is important.
 My health is important, too.
-Don’t force me to choose between my health and your meeting.
-Be courteous.

 9. Leverage my abilities.
 My strengths are your assets, not your enemies.
 Treat me like how I operate and what I am capable of, and not what my title says about me.
 (Remember what we discussed earlier about job roles being copied from the Internet?)